andieleee/CPE487/FinalProject/README.md

    - Note: If siren.bit is not automatically set in the upload, browse to '....\Xilinx\Projects\Piano\Piano.runs\impl_1\siren.bit' to find the bitstream file

 ## Modifications

+The code is primarily based off lab 5 (DAC Siren) with parts of the lab 4 (Hex Calculator) integrated to utilize the keypad.
+The major functionalities are:
+    - When a key on the keypad is pressed, a note is played.
+    - No sound is played when the system is idle.

+### Core Changes